Whether you are at the beginning of your server virtualization project or nearing the end, capacity planning is...

 In a virtually leveraged DR setup, there are typically three areas that you will have to capacity plan for.
 As a safety measure, I would have all virtual images available offsite.
 That being said, the first group is pre-allocated using a DR tool so that the moment there is a site failure, these servers in the DR site take over almost instantly.
 The second area is virtual servers pre-allocated for spin up, but you should do so manually as time allows.
 The final area is virtual machines that are ready to deploy, but you are forced to wait until additional hardware comes into the DR site so they can be activated.

 The final step is to keep this capacity plan up to date.
 As migration to the virtual environment happens, it can be made more accurate as educated guesses can be compared against reality.
 Then as new workload requests come in or additional physical servers are examined for their virtualization readiness, they can be integrated into the capacity plan.

 It's not just new virtual server requests or the addition of physical servers that should cause you to review the plan.
 As you explore new technologies like 10 Gigabit Ethernet cards, especially those with I/O virtualization, storage virtualization or the aforementioned infrastructure virtualization, you can work those into the plan as well.
 These technologies can further expand the consolidation effort or allow greater flexibility in consuming available compute resources.

-ABOUT THE AUTHOR: George Crump is President and Founder of Storage Switzerland, an IT analyst firm focused on the storage and virtualization segments.
+George Crump is President and Founder of Storage Switzerland, an IT analyst firm focused on the storage and virtualization segments.
 With 25 years of experience designing storage solutions for data centers across the US, he has seen the birth of such technologies as RAID, NAS and SAN.
 Prior to founding Storage Switzerland he was CTO at one of the nation's largest storage integrators where he was in charge of technology testing, integration and product selection.